abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

           respondNoContent 201
 ```

 `createUser` calls [`getBody`][9] which has type signature `forall e a.
 (Decode a) => HandlerM (express :: EXPRESS | e) (Either MultipleErrors a)`.
-It returns either a list of parsing errors or a parsed instance, which in our case, is a `User`.
+It returns either a list of parsing errors or a parsed instance, which in our case is a `User`.
 In case of errors, we just return the errors rendered as string with a 422 status.
 If we get a parsed `User` instance, we do some validations on it, returning appropriate error messages.
-If all validations pass, we create the user in the DB by calling `insertUser` from the persistence layer and respond with a status 201.
+If all validations pass, we create the user in the database by calling `insertUser` from the persistence layer and respond with a status 201.

 We can try it out: